jumphone/BEER/README.md

 # News:

+* Nov.
+2019 ( v0.1.7 ): In ".simple_combine(D1, D2, FILL=TRUE)", "FILL" can help users to keep genes that are expressed in only one condition (fill the matrix with 0s).
+Default "FILL" is FALSE

 * July 2019 ( v0.1.6 ): BEER can automatically adjust "GNUM" when cell number is small in some batch

 * July 2019 ( v0.1.5 ): "ComBat" is used to replace "regression" of "ScaleData" (ComBat is much faster)